Approved by the Energy, Environment, and Water Policy Committee on January 16, 2025

 The American Society of Civil Engineers (ASCE):

-- Supports federal and state legislation that would promote, enhance, or facilitate development of resource recovery facilities, including those for recycling, composting, reuse, and energy recovery, as well as technologies for reduction of waste generation.
+- Supports legislation that would promote, enhance, or facilitate development of resource recovery facilities, including those for recycling, composting, reuse, and energy production, as well as programs, practices, and technologies to reduce waste generation.

-- Supports development of cost-effective recycling and sustainable waste handling options for municipalities, specifically in communities where scale and/or the use of older outdated systems is an impediment.
+- Supports development of cost-effective recycling and sustainable waste handling options for municipalities, specifically in communities where scale and/or the use of older outdated methods is an impediment.

-- Opposes federal legislation that would ban the interstate movement of municipal solid waste (MSW) to regional solid waste facilities designed in accordance with state and federal regulations, recognizing that such transport may be appropriate and beneficial in regional solid waste planning efforts.
+- Opposes legislation that would ban the interstate movement of municipal solid waste (MSW) to regional solid waste facilities designed and operated in accordance with regulations, recognizing that such transport can be beneficial for certain communities and in regional solid waste management effectiveness.

-- Encourages source reduction through the redesign of manufacturer’s packaging of goods.
+- Encourages source reduction through the growth and expansion of community recycling programs as well as the redesign of packaging for manufactured goods.

 Issue

-- Recycling and composting diverted 94 million tons (approximately 32.1 percent) from being disposed of in 2018, which is a small increase from 2010 and much greater than the 15 million tons recycled in 1980.
+- Recycling and composting diverted 94 million tons of MSW (32.1 percent) from landfills in 2018, which is much greater than the 15 million tons recycled in 1980.
+Fifty-three percent of Americans now live in communities with curbside recycling services.

-- An additional 17.7 million tons of food waste were managed by other methods.
-This recycling and composting also avoided the release of approximately 193 million metric tons of carbon dioxide equivalent into the air in 2018, equal to removing 42 million cars from the roadway system for one year.
+- This recycling and composting also avoided the release of approximately 193 million metric tons of carbon dioxide equivalent into the air in 2018, equal to removing 42 million cars from the roadway system for one year.

-Many issues remain, for instance, the per capita waste generation rate remains much higher in the U.S. compared to many other countries.
-Additionally, contaminated recycling streams and lack of markets for recycled goods often result in these materials ending up in a landfill regardless of active recycling programs.
-Due to increased international standards, there has been a reduction in the acceptance of the recyclable materials in countries outside the U.S. This adds another burden to landfill capacities, which are already dropping at a concerning rate, especially in the northeast and southeast regions of the country.
+Despite the growing acceptance and implementation of recycling and composting programs, MSW management faces serious challenges in the years ahead.
+The per capita waste generation rate in the U.S. remains much higher (4.9 pounds/person/day) compared to many other countries.
+Additionally, contaminated recycling streams and lack of markets for recycled goods often result in these materials ending up in a landfill regardless of the existence of active recycling programs.
+Also, more stringent international standards have limited the acceptance of the recyclable materials in countries outside the U.S. This adds another burden to landfill capacities, which are already dropping at a concerning rate.
 It is estimated that the country has 10 to 20 years of capacity remaining, with certain regions such as the Northeast and Midwest with the lowest capacities.
-Finally, incineration of municipal solid waste reduces volume of waste by 75%; however, this process also produces air pollution and toxic ash material that must be managed appropriately.
+Combine all of these factors with increasing difficulty in siting and permitting new landfills and heightened concerns about emerging pollutants such as per- and polyfluoroalkyl substances (PFAS) in landfill leachate, and the nation faces the very real possibility of a landfill shortage in the not-too-distant future.

 Rationale